rackerlabs/rackspace-whitepapers/content/cloud-overview/networking-fundamentals.md

                  ||  Brown        --------||
                  ===========================

-If both ends of the cable are terminated in this fasion, then the cable is called a patch cable.
-However, if only one end is terminated in the following fashion, then the cable is known as a crossover cable and can connect two computers without an intervening switch or hub.
+If both ends of the cable are terminated in this fashion, then the cable is called a *patch cable*.
+However, if only one end is terminated in the following fashion, then the cable is known as a *crossover cable* and can connect two computers without an intervening switch or hub.

                        RJ-45 Terminator
                  ===========================